telerik/maui-docs/controls/slider/backtrack-configuration.md

 ## Minimum and Maximum

-You need to configure a `Minimum` value and a `Maximum` value for the Slider, which define the limits of the slider’s backtrack.
+You need to configure a `Minimum` value and a `Maximum` value for the Slider.
+These values define the limits of the backtrack.

 * `Minimum`(`double`)&mdash;Defines the minimum value of the slider.
 * `Maximum`(`double`)&mdash;Specifies the maximum value of the slider.